 The new forest plan will be developed under the 2012 forest planning rule, which places greater emphasis on public involvement than ever before.
 We have excellent relationships with many private landowners, local communities, agencies and other organizations on the coast; however, we need more information and input as we move forward with this new, important planning effort.

 Find more answers by viewing the Frequently Asked Questions webpage of our national planning office.

 Dynamic Revision Timeline and Other Resources

 Collaboration is an ongoing process where two or more people or organizations work together toward an intersection of common goals.
 The 2012 rule strengthens the role of public involvement and dialogue throughout the planning process.
-During the plan revision, the Francis Marion National Forest will rely on collaboration and has developed a public participation strategy (more).
+During the plan revision, the Francis Marion National Forest will rely on collaboration and has developed a public participation strategy and has made available the Talking Points Collaborative Mapping Tool for users to view maps and to leave comments. (more).

 Past Community Conversations (Public Meetings) and Materials